11ty/11ty-website/src/docs/languages/webc.md

 {% endraw %}

-#### Asset bucketing
+### Asset bucketing

-Components can use the `webc:bucket` feature to output to any arbitrary bucket name for compartmentalization at the component level.
+There is an additional layer of bundling here that you can use that we call Bucketing.
+Components can use `webc:bucket` to output to any arbitrary bucket name.

+In this component, we have component code that outputs to two separate buckets:

 {% codetitle "_includes/webc/my-webc-component.webc" %}